Unlocking Potential: An Innovation Framework for the Real Estate Industry

 Scaling ideas across a portfolio can also highlight the distinction between defensive and offensive innovations.
 Most companies pursue both defensive efforts (primarily oriented to preventing value erosion) and offensive efforts (creating value upside relative to the peer set), but implementation challenges for the two differ.
 Executives at several companies acknowledged that communicating the need to innovate defensively is easier at the property-level and results in more rapid adoption.
 Offensive innovations, on the other hand, are occasionally perceived as lower priority.
 One interviewee emphasized, “you have to highlight why it matters for them.”

 We are often asked which element of the innovation framework is most difficult.
 Realistically, all stages present unique challenges, but categorically we have found that the real estate industry is stuck at the beginning with major gaps from surfacing through scaling.
 As the industry moves forward, though, the imperative for innovation is clear.
 Companies that grasp that future early and develop clearly articulated and comprehensive innovation strategies will be best positioned to compete within an increasingly sophisticated marketplace.

 Contact RCLCO’s strategy planning and management consulting team to learn how we help companies develop market-leading innovation infrastructures.

 CONNECT WITH THE AUTHOR!

-RCLCO is Hosting a FREE WEBINAR Regarding this Advisory Article
+Watch a recording of our FREE WEBINAR regarding this Advisory Article

 Article and research prepared by Eric Willett, Vice President.